josehp304/bigChungus-30day-python/readme.md

 <hr/>
 <h2>Day 3 python problem</h2>
 <br/>
-<h3>Write a program that takes a list of numbers and sort the list in ascending order and outputs the middile term.</h3>
+<h3>Write a program that takes a list of numbers and sort the list in ascending order and outputs the middle term.</h3>

 ```python
 #input